TimonVS/prepare-release/README.md

+> **NOTE**: This project has been deprecated as rebase merging support has recently been added to [Release Drafter](https://github.com/toolmantim/release-drafter).

 # Prepare Release

 A GitHub app that drafts release notes from your merged pull requests since the last release.
 This bot was inspired by [Release Drafter](https://github.com/toolmantim/release-drafter) which does more or less the same but doesn't support rebase merging.
 This bot supports rebase merging as well as all other merge strategies.